Image Generation AI Architecture Showdown: Autoregressive vs Diffusion — Who Will Win in 2026?

 • The fine-tuning and LoRA ecosystem has matured

-Hybrid DiT (Academic and emerging players)
+Hybrid DiT (Academic / Emerging Players)

-At the research frontier.
+The research frontier.

 • Combines Transformer's global understanding + Diffusion's image quality